-- Engage in research and discussion with professors who are frequent HRD conference speakers and presenters on such topics as: developing an internationally recognized certification exam for construction managers; the status of human resource development academic programs in the U.S.; and leadership management.
+- Engage in research and discussion with professors who are frequent HRD conference speakers and presenters on such topics as: Measurement invariance for quantitative theory building, virtual HRD, international HRD, career development, and leadership development.

-- Undertake research projects with professors who lead academic research in HRD in such areas as: development of an instrument to assess information activities; how comparative HRD theory can contribute to HRD theory development; and how managers can improve teamwork and collaboration.
+- Undertake research projects with professors who lead academic research in HRD in such areas as: employee engagement, women in leadership, HRD theory building, how comparative HRD theory can contribute to HRD theory development, and how managers can improve teamwork and collaboration.

-- Learn from educators with professional experience in HRD at General Electric, Pennsylvania Power and Light, Motorola and other leading employers.
+- Learn from educators with professional experiences in HRD at General Electric, KPMG, Motorola, Pennsylvania Power and Light, Texas Instruments, and other leading organizations.

 Learn about UT Tyler’s human resource development faculty.